Elderjs/template/src/routes/blog/getting-started.md

 In this hook we're just adding our analytics code at a priority of 100 (last).

 If stacks seem foreign, just remember they are a list of strings with some meta data.

+## Copying of Assets

+Another hook that you'll see is one that copies anything in your `./assets/` to the `distDir` defined in your `elder.config.js` (which is`./public/` folder by default in this project).

 ## Hooks In Depth: